 Repair, Restore and Reorder

 A comprehensive programme of repair will put the cathedral back into good order.
 We will replace or repair some of our external nineteenth-century stonework; restore the roof of the north porch which has timber decay; do remedial work to entrances and lobbies; remove asbestos and treat recurring damp.
 We will also be upgrading existing works and systems to enhance the overall experience of the building.
 We will update our heating system; install new lighting and AV; introduce underfloor heating and lay new stone floors with an inclined floor plane, in the process removing all steps.
 Then we will be able to restore and celebrate the historic fabric of the cathedral and illuminate a common heritage within Leicester derived substantially from the nineteenth and early twentieth centuries.
 Inside the cathedral, the work of talented architects and artists abounds.
-Two of the stained glass windows are by the well-known Arts & Crafts specialist Christopher Whall, while some of the great names of the nineteenth-century Gothic period.
+Two of the stained glass windows are by the well-known Arts & Crafts specialist Christopher Whall, while some of the great names of the nineteenth-century Gothic period have left their mark on other parts of the Cathedral.

 Cathedrals are complex buildings.
 They are important as repositories of faith and as witnesses to the many manifestations of our past.
 The reordering of Leicester Cathedral will open up our spaces, allowing us to enjoy and understand better the different experiences they provide – worship, hospitality, reflection, sanctuary, gathering, friendship, learning, inspiration.